Sweet Patriotic Treats

 Fourth of July is a festive holiday in the U.S. commemorating the formal adoption of the Declaration of Independence.

-So, gather the family . . . get out the grill . . . sit back . . . and celebrate your independence with some sweet treats in patriotic red, white, and blue.
+So, gather the family . . . get out the grill . . . sit back . . . and celebrate your freedom with some sweet treats in patriotic red, white, and blue.

 All-American red, white, and blue